EV Charging Strategy

 Allee Beach

-Allee Beach is senior graduating as an Electrical Engineering Major in spring 2021.
+Allee Beach is a senior graduating as an Electrical Engineering Major in spring 2021.
 She is also a part of the Colorado School of Mines Track and Field team.
 Throughout her years at Mines she has been involved with SWE and IEEE as well.
 She enjoys contributing through community service, and has been involved with the Special Olympics program through CSM.
 Her passion for renewable energy has aided in her 2 senior design projects that made up her senior year.
 This is her first semester on the EV charging strategy team, and was a part of the Solar Feasibility study of Mines Park in Fall 2020.

 Sean LaChance